01618830666

 What kills Giant Knotweed?

-We will investigate what kills Giant Knotweed ? and look at the differences between Giant knotweed and Japanese knotweed.
+We will investigate what kills Giant Knotweed ? and examine the differences between Giant and Japanese knotweed.
 They are both invasive plant species.
 They belong to the same family, Polygonaceae.
-Furthermore they share some similarities.
+Furthermore, they share some similarities.
 However, there are a few key differences between them:

-• Taxonomy: Giant knotweed is known scientifically as Fallopia sachalinensis.
-Japanese knotweed is known as Fallopia japonica.
+• Taxonomy: Giant knotweed is scientifically known as Fallopia sachalinensis, and Japanese knotweed is known as Fallopia japonica.
 They are two different species within the same genus.

 • Size: Giant knotweed generally grows larger than Japanese knotweed.
 Giant knotweed can reach heights of up to 15 feet (4.5 meters) or more.
 Japanese knotweed usually grows to about 6-10 feet (1.8-3 meters) tall.